pycodehash/pycodehash/docs/sql_queries.md

 PyCodeHash supports hashing SQL queries and files.

-The Abstract Syntax Tree (AST) parsing from the excellent [SQLFluff] library is used in our implementation.

 Currently, our default implementation is invariant to omitting database names, comments, and whitespace, e.g.

 ```sql